AI augments the agency arena

 There’s a new designer in town

-The capacity machines have to generate creative content should not be a cause for concern for designers, but rather something that creates great excitement as IBM CEO Ginni Rometty suggests:
+The capacity machines have to generate creative content should not be a cause for concern for designers, but rather something that creates great excitement.
+Modern AI systems enable what industry leaders call “augmented intelligence” rather than replacement — freeing creative professionals to focus on higher-level strategic and conceptual work.

 An exceptional marketing campaign for Nutella was brought to life by AI when their agency used AI’s ability to decipher, generate and print unique images.
 The result was 7 million unique jar designs.
-The campaign and the packaging were so successful it resulted in over 10,000 consumer videos and with all jars selling out entirely within 30 days.
+The campaign and the packaging were so successful it resulted in over 10,000 consumer videos and with all jars selling out entirely within 30 days — demonstrating the commercial viability of AI-generated creative content.

 Put your creative on blast